SCOTTISH WILD FISHERIES REFORM

 As the review progressed, two aspects came to prominence in 2015, "licence to kill" (salmon) and "Wild Fisheries Reform".
 Scottish Government information on licence to kill can be found here and Wild Fisheries Reform here.

 SALMON CONSERVATION REGULATIONS

-Scotland’s salmon rivers are now categorised annually by Marine Scotland into one of three categories of health (more information here).
+Since 2016, Scotland’s salmon rivers are categorised annually by Marine Scotland into one of three categories of health (more information here).
 As all of the Tay and its tributaries above Earnmouth is considered to be in the healthiest category (Category 1) Scottish Ministers have not required mandatory catch and release all season.
 Voluntary conservation recommendations remain in the Board’s remit.

 However, for rivers in category 3, complete mandatory catch and release is required.
 Since the start of this process the Eden was classified as category 3 in 2016, 2018 and 2019.
 The Earn was category 3 in 2016 and 2018.
 Scottish Ministers are proposing to make both rivers category 3 again in 2020.